Skip to content

 +How competitive is the ERC Starting Grant?

 Success rates vary by panel (Life Sciences, Physical Sciences & Engineering, Social Sciences & Humanities) and by year, but typically sit between 10% and 15% overall.
-Life Sciences panels are generally the most competitive.
+Life Sciences panels are generally the most competitive, with success rates around 10-12% versus 13-15% in Physical Sciences & Engineering.

 +Can I apply if I already hold a permanent position?

 Yes.
 There is no restriction on employment status.
 What matters is time since PhD.
-Many Starting Grant winners are tenure-track assistant professors or independent group leaders.
+Many Starting Grant winners are tenure-track assistant professors or independent group leaders who use the grant to establish their team.

 +Can I apply with a co-PI?

 No. ERC Starting Grants are strictly single-PI awards.
 The principal investigator must lead the project independently.
-Team members are welcome but the PI holds the grant.
+Team members (PhD students, postdocs, technicians) are welcome but the PI holds the grant.

 Yes, but there are restrictions based on your Stage 1 score.
-"A" evaluations can resubmit the following year; "B" evaluations face a one-year cooldown; "C" evaluations face a two-year cooldown before they can reapply to any ERC call.
+"A" evaluations can resubmit the following year; "B" evaluations face a one-year cooldown; "C" evaluations face a two-year cooldown before they can reapply to any ERC call (Starting, Consolidator, or Advanced).

 Looking for proposal-writing advice?